 Why Is Crochet So Popular?

-There are many crochet patterns out there to make.
-Using or wearing the result of it all is the best part.
+There are many crochet patterns to make.
+Using or wearing the result is the best part.
 Plus, crocheted items make great gifts.
-Who wouldn’t like a personalized crocheted garment made just for them?
+Who wouldn’t like a personalized crocheted garment?

 When Did Crochet Become Popular?